codice/codice-itest/README.md

 * `itest.result.runId` - A UUID that allows the caller to associate a group of tests with each other.
 Default is a randomly-chosen value.
 * `itest.reporter.logger` - the name of a logger to report test results to.
-If not supplied then `LoggingIntegrationTestReporter` logger will be used.
+If not supplied then `LoggingDiagnosticTestReporter` logger will be used.
 * `itest.reporter.url` - the url of an endpoint to send test results to.
 By default, no attempt will be made send test results to any endpoint.
 * `itest.max.execution.minutes` - the maximum number of minutes tests will run for.
 Default is 10.